 - Residential Life

-To oversee all aspects of residential life activities including easing students into dormitory life, and supervising Housemasters, Resident Assistants and Counselors.
+To oversee all aspects of residential life activities, including easing students into dormitory life and commuters into the daily schedule, and supervising Housemasters, Residential Assistants and Counselors.

 - Student Activities